Differentiable Point-Based Radiance Fields for Efficient View Synthesis: Appendix

 \paragraph{Point Cloud Initialization} We initialize points randomly within the visual hull defined by the image-space masks.
 Specifically, we use a rejection sampling method in which we uniformly sample random 3D points, project them into each image, and keep them only if they fall within all the masks.
 We initialize the point appearance by sampling the spherical harmonics parameter \rev{from the normal distribution with zero mean and standard deviation of one}.

 Our method is thus dependent on the availability and quality of the initial masks.
-Specifically, we found that the optimization still produces good results if the masks are inaccurate or there are concavities not modeled by the visual hull. \rev{More details for the initialization and its visualization are explained in the appendix.}
+However, we found that the optimization still produces good results if the masks are inaccurate or there are concavities not modeled by the visual hull. \rev{Further details on initialization are provided in the Appendix.}